 Enhancing Substance Use Treatment and Recovery Supports for People with Justice Involvement

-Behavioral health, court, and corrections stakeholders all have a role in connecting people with substance use disorders (SUD) and co-occurring mental illnesses to treatment and recovery supports in jails and the community.
+Behavioral health, court and corrections stakeholders have critical roles in connecting people with substance use disorders (SUD) and mental illnesses to treatment and recovery supports in jails and the community.

-During this webinar, guest speakers representing the judiciary and Texas Health and Human Services Commission's Office of Forensic Coordination, Texas Targeted Opioid Response and the Peer Support and Recovery units shared information on program supports for people with behavioral health needs who are justice-involved before, during, and after incarceration.
-Viewers will hear the valuable and varied perspectives of people with lived experience to further inform considerations for enhancing recovery supports.
+Representatives from the judiciary and the HHSC Office of Forensic Coordination, Texas Targeted Opioid Response, and the Peer Support and Recovery units share information on program supports for people with behavioral health needs who have interacted with the criminal justice system before, during and after incarceration.
+Viewers will hear from people who have experienced the criminal justice system to learn more about considerations for enhancing recovery supports.

 CE and TCOLE credits are offered.